blackstrype/quarkus-microservices-training/labs/lab_7_messaging_sagas.md

 #### Step 2: Make the Async Tests Pass

 Modify the TrainStopResource create method.
 In order to avoid breaking the current functionality, wrap the existing call in a conditional that will implement async call when the feature is toggled, otherwise the existing implementation is used.

+Also, our contract has slightly changed.
+Don't forget to update the OpenAPI annotations.
+Because we'll be supporting both modes for a while, include a description for both 201 and 202 responses.
 ```java
     ...